Out of Many Scattered Things: Lady Stardust

 “You always get a vote,” Lightcap says.
 “What are you thinking, kiddo?”

 “Casey tried to do too much,” Serge says.
-“Let me try moving my fingers.
+“Let me try moving a finger.
 We know it can be done.
-Pentecost did it and lived through it, no problem.”
+Pentecost did it and lived.”

 The three of them consider his words in silence.
 Lightcap looks at Tendo, then at Jasper.
 There is no certainty to be found in either of their expressions.

 “Is this too far?”
-She asks him, her words silent.
+She asks, her words silent.

 “You tell me if it’s too far,” she hisses, quick and quiet and vicious.

-“No,” Jasper says, like a rock in a stream.
-“We’re still in familiar territory.
-We’re not pushing, we’re replicating previous findings.”
+“No,” Jasper says, a rock in a stream.

-She can feel her insides untwist and with a lucky little four count she says, “All right.
+Her guts untwist and with a lucky little four-count she says, “All right.
 Try your right index finger.
 One tap.
 When you’re ready.
 Don’t rush it.”

-They lean forward, Jasper’s eyes on Serge, Tendo’s eyes on the snaking current readout, Lightcap’s jockeying the camera feed from the shatterdome floor into a closeup view of the prototype’s right finger.
-She waits for it like a coiled spring.
-Next to her, Tendo inches forward on his chair.
-She can feel Jasper’s breath on the back of her neck.
+They lean forward, Jasper’s eyes on Serge, Tendo’s gaze on the snaking current readout, Lightcap’s jockeying the camera feed from the Shatterdome floor into a closeup of the prototype’s right finger.
+She waits like a coiled spring.
+Next to her, Tendo inches forward in his chair.
+Jasper’s breath is warm on the back of her neck.

 Onscreen, the Jaeger’s finger twitches.

-“I know I did it,” Serge says, his voice strained.
+“I know I did it.”
+Serge says.
 “No need to scream in my ear about it, Dr. L.”

-“Sorry,” Lightcap whispers, instantly contrite, instantly quiet.
+“Sorry.”
+Lightcap is instantly contrite, instantly quieter.
 “Sorry.
-No change in your oscillating pattern.
-At least at a first approximation.
+No visual change in your pattern.
 Can we mathematically confirm that, Tendo?”

-Lightcap watches in protracted horror, her vocal chords frozen, her mouth opening silentely, as D’onofrio, unthinking, reflexive, moves his right hand to his face.
+Lightcap watches in horror, her mouth opening, her vocal cords freezing as D’Onofrio, unthinking, moves his right hand to his face.

-“Shit,” Tendo breathes, high pitched, as the EEG explodes into a oscillating wave of strain.
+“Shit,” Tendo breathes as the EEG destabilizes.
 “Shit shit shit—”

-“Freeze,” Lightcap snarls into the mic, every tyrannical impulse she has poured straight into a single word.
+“Freeze,” Lightcap says, low and powerful, every tyrannical impulse she has poured into that one word.

 No one speaks.

-The snake on the readout settles back into its static, unperturbed.
+The snake on the readout settles back into static.

 “Did I just kill myself?”
-D’onofrio asks casually, as It Ain’t Easy plays quietly into the air.
+D’Onofrio asks, as It Ain’t Easy plays quietly into the air.

-“No,” Lightcap whispers, her eyes still on his EEG.
+“No.” Lightcap’s eyes are still on his EEG.
 “You’re doing it.
-You’re okay.
-We still see the oscillation, but—it’s not changing.”
+We see the oscillation, but—it’s not changing.”

 “He’s bleeding,” Jasper says.
 “You are bleeding, Serge.
 That can’t be good.”

 “Don’t touch your face, brother,” Tendo says.
-“Just put your arm down.
+“Just put that arm down.
 Nice and slow.”

 “What?”
-Lightcap replies, and then, right on top of the question she snaps, “You tell me with words, buddy.”
+Lightcap replies, but then, right on top of the question she adds, “You tell me with words, buddy.”

 “I want to try standing up.”